PAGCOR Defends Offshore Gaming Operations

 “Employing undocumented foreign workers by licensed operations and their accredited service providers is a violation warranting imposition of demerits, fines, and other administrative penalties, without prejudice to suspension of operations and/or cancellation of license or accreditation,” the statement concluded.

 PAGCOR, POGO, and Rodrigo

 Revenue from POGO operations has been playing a more significant role in funding PAGCOR in recent years.
-PAGCOR – a gaming regulator and operator that owns eight Casino Filipino venues and nearly three dozen smaller satellite venues – directs its revenue to the federal government.
+PAGCOR – a gaming regulator and operator that owns eight Entertainment Filipino venues and nearly three dozen smaller satellite venues – directs its revenue to the federal government.
 It is the Philippines’ second largest tax generator behind only the Bureau of Internal Revenue.

-In 2016, PAGCOR developed rules and regulations to allow Filipino gaming companies to operate online casinos that target players located in other countries – aka “offshore.”
+In 2016, PAGCOR developed rules and regulations to allow Filipino gaming companies to operate online entertainment that target players located in other countries – aka “offshore.”
 Many licensed POGO operators have brought in foreigners to work in capacities such as IT and customer service.